-What if... on stage, you could actually enjoy singing, and move the audience?
+What if... in front of others, you could actually enjoy singing, and move people?

 (and VAT where applicable)